MatthieuDartiailh/eapii/docs/source/driver_dev/subsystems_channels.rst

 the `ch_id` attribute of the channel).
 You can declare your channel just as your driver and Eapii will take care of creating the `get_{channel name}` method for you.
-You can if you need to write this method yourself but be sure to properly cache the already created channels to avoid duplicatas.
+You can if you need to write this method yourself but be sure to properly cache the already created channels to avoid duplicates.
 However you do need to write a method `list_{channel name}s` taking no argument and returning the list of available channels.